noddysevens/Weather-Station/README.md

 The postcode search starts at the user's postcode and then if there are no stations with that postcode then a new search is done for the next postcode up and down.
 Eg 4605 - no match --> 4606 - no match --> 4604 - match

-And the process continues until a match can be found.
+The process continues until a match can be found.

 The matching process firsts gets suburb names from online and then checks each one to find a station with a similar name.
 It then checks if that station has a JSON observation file.

-The matching file is then downloaded, parsed and output to the dashboard and graph panels.
+The matching file is then downloaded and checked for Null obseravations.
+If some are found the station is blacklisted and the program searches for another station.
+When a good station is found the data is parsed and output to the dashboard and graph panels.

 On the graph panel, the observation set can be selected and viewed, for example: air temperature, wind speed and humidity.